 During my PhD, also at Trinity College Dublin, I had the opportunity to do a lot of traveling.
 I spent months at a time as an intern at NASA Goddard Space Flight Center in Maryland and attended many scientific conferences throughout the world.
 My favorite was a graduate student summer school in Maui, Hawaii.

-I now work as a postdoctoral researcher at the Space Sciences Lab at UC Berkeley.
-Here, I am continuing my research into solar flares using a special X-ray satellite called RHESSI.
+I worked for several years as a postdoctoral researcher at the Space Sciences Lab at UC Berkeley, where I continued my research into solar flares using a special X-ray satellite called RHESSI.
 During a solar flare, material can be heated up to more than 15 million degrees as a result of electrons traveling at close to the speed of light!
-It is my job to try to find out how these electrons can heat up the sun and by how much.
-I also look at how they can cause coronal mass ejections, which are what cause the beautiful Northern Lights that we see on Earth.
+It was my job to try to find out how these electrons can heat up the sun and by how much.
+I also looked at how they can cause coronal mass ejections, which are what cause the beautiful Northern Lights that we see on Earth.

 In my spare time, I love playing traditional Irish music.
 I have been playing bagpipes since I was 11 years old (and have even played at a Solar Physics conference!).
 Something I would love to, but have yet to get around to, is flying.
 Since I was a child, I have wanted to fly planes -- big ones, small ones, it doesn’t matter.
 All of the travel that I am doing helps!